The 50mm lens is my favorite lens. I can use this lens for portraits, events, street photography, etc.

 Even though zoom lenses are currently at their peak, prime lenses continue to enjoy deep-rooted popularity.

-Despite having a fixed focal length, prime lenses boast qualities that outweigh these disadvantages, some of which include “bokeh effect,” “shake-free image,” and “sharp depiction.”
+Despite having a fixed focal length, prime lenses boast qualities that outweigh these disadvantages, some of which include the “bokeh effect,” “shake-free image,” and “sharp depiction.”

 Though its specialty is making fluorescent and blurry photos, the 50mm fixed lens is also dependable for shooting landscapes or landscapes.